antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 ![](_static/images/MolGenCRC/kegg_pathway.png "KEGG results")

 * Perform the same task with the under-representation selected in de drop down menu.
-Do you see extra interesting pathways popping up.
+Do you see interesting pathways popping up?

 A: Under-representation e.g.  the mismatch repair pathway.